What Is The RUF Internship?

 Yes, all interns receive thorough and practical training in fundraising during the June Orientation lead by the Intern Department.
 In addition to group training, interns have regular contact with RUF National staff who check in to evaluate and encourage during the process.
 We consider support raising to be a benefit of the program because it requires that initiative be taken and personal responsibility developed in order to succeed.
 The skills learned throughout the fundraising process are some of the most helpful skills the intern acquires as they plan for whatever vocation they pursue post-internship.

 What happens if my child doesn’t raise enough support?

 Statistically, only 2% of interns fail to raise their support in time to be released to campus.
 That’s about one per year.
 What an encouraging statistic!
 Interns are equipped and encouraged to succeed in every way that we can, but it does happen that an intern may not raise the funds necessary to do the job.

-Interns begin receiving financial benefits from RUF beginning June 1 the year they are hired.
+Interns begin receiving financial benefits from RUF beginning June 1 of the year they are hired.
 Salaries, health insurance, trainings, and reimbursements are all part of what is being covered by RUF before the intern has raised any funds.
 These expenses often create a deficit in the intern’s account which is slowly erased as the intern’s support raising efforts bear fruit.
 Most often an intern who is not able to raise the funds required to be released to campus leaves RUF with an account deficit, and all donated funds are used to minimize the deficit.
 Any surplus funds in an intern’s account after all expenses have been paid may be refunded to donors on a first come, first served basis.
-Unrefunded funds will go to the Intern Emergency Fund.
+Funds not returned to donors will go to the Intern Emergency Fund.
 The Intern Emergency Fund is a resource for interns who need assistance with unexpected expenses like car repairs, sudden health concern, emergency travel in the case of a family emergency, etc.